Good Things to Know about Your Credit Card

 Now that you’ve established what a credit card is, why should you get one?
 A credit card is one of the best ways you can begin to build your credit score.
 A good score gives you an added advantage in the future when you want to secure a mortgage or other loans.

-Assuming that you don’t misuse your card, you can be eligible for good credit in the future.
-Another great reason to get a credit card is that it can offer great rewards such as cashback or travel rewards.
+Assuming that you don’t misuse your card, you can be eligible for good credit in the future, which supports future applications.
+Another reason to get a credit card is that it can offer rewards such as cashback or travel rewards on your purchases.

 Avoid Cash Advances